wezm/expand-t-co/README.md

 # expand-t-co

-Expand t.co links in supplied text
+Expand t.co links in supplied files or stdin.